urllib3/urllib3/README.rst

 Python ecosystem already uses urllib3 and you should too. urllib3 brings many critical features that are missing from the Python standard libraries:

+*Currently not supporting SOCKS proxies, pyOpenSSL and SecureTransport.*

 - Thread safety.
 - Connection pooling.